finom/balalaika/README.md

 </script>
 ```

-The second kind of use is inside single script as local variable:
+The second kind of use is using it inside single script as local variable:
 ```js
 (function(win, $) {
 	// your code starts here